pinkrobin-ai/pinkrobin-ai/README.md

   <h3>🧑‍💻 About Me</h3>
         <p>
-            I'm a passionate seinior software developer with a strong background in full-stack development.
+            I'm a passionate senior software engineer with a strong background in full-stack development.
             I have a keen interest in solving complex problems and building scalable solutions.
 When I'm not coding, you can find me engaged in physical activities like travelling, or planning my next adventure.
         </p>